Zak runs away from his care home to make his dream of becoming a wrestler come true.

 This is a road and raft movie that avoids roads, moving from forest tracks and paths through seven foot high corn to the river itself, the three of them sailing slowly south.

-There are certainly some frequently used ideas (yes Zak gets drunk for the first time!) but the groundedness of the performances from all three leads mean it has a sense of realism (we’ve all been drunk the first time, and it’s usually the best time).
+There are certainly some frequently used ideas (yes Zak gets drunk for the first time!) but the groundedness of the performances from all three leads mean it has a sense of realism (most of us have been drunk the first time, and it’s usually the best time).

-LaBoeuf is perfectly layered as a guy with a lot of faults; he’s creepy in the gas station shop where he first meets Eleanor, and he finally has to grow up now his brother is no longer around to protect him (and cope with the circumstances of Mark’s death).
+LaBoeuf is perfectly layered as a guy with a lot of faults; he’s creepy in the gas station shop where he first meets Eleanor, and he finally has to grow up now his brother is no longer around to protect him.

-Changes in tone are handled impressively well by writer-directors Tyler Nilson and Mike Schwartz; that scene in the gas station starts off as a hilarious two-hander between Tyler and the attendant in the shop, shifting key as Eleanor arrives and Tyler enjoys the power he has over her (Zak is hiding outside in the bushes while she searches for him).
+Changes in tone are handled impressively well by writer-directors Tyler Nilson and Mike Schwartz; that scene in the gas station starts off as a hilarious two-hander between Tyler and the attendant in the shop, shifting key as Eleanor arrives and Tyler enjoys the power he has over her.

 With Zak’s voice so central in Peanut Butter Falcon, the film is a clear call to society to improve its paternalistic attitude to people with cognitive disabilities.
 That sensibility continues with the directors’ treatment of other characters in the movie, always circumventing stereotypes.
 Even the violence of Duncan and Ratboy is put in context – men trying to scratch a living fishing who see all their income go up in smoke after Tyler sets fire to their nets and pots.

 The elderly residents of the care home where Zak and Carl reside are never portrayed negatively as they try to help the young man live his life his way; Carl has a gleefully childlike side but isn’t infantilised.
-His job is to get Zak out safely and onto the open road, and he uses his skills from his working life working as an engineer to do that – and he has no qualms about Zak, clad only in his large white underpants, heading off into the dark with no money.
+His job is to get Zak out safely and onto the open road, and he uses his engineering skills to do that – and he has no qualms about Zak, clad only in his large white underpants, heading off into the dark with no money.

 Life is an adventure and when you’ve been cooped up as long as they have, freedom outweighs the risks.

-Watch the trailer for The Peanut Butter Falcon:
+Watch the trailer for The Peanut Butter Falcon, and scroll down for clips and images from the film:

 The Peanut Butter Falcon featurette: